-In complex situations like these, it may be best to hire a financial adviser who can provide professional retirement planning and specific investment advice to your unique situation.
+With complex financial situations, it may be best to hire a financial adviser who can provide professional retirement planning and specific investment advice to your unique situation.
 Studies show that people who work with an adviser see an average 1% to 3% increase in their portfolio’s value than those who don’t.

 The cost of a financial adviser varies.
 Some charge flat fees ranging from $1,000 to $5,000 a year.
 Others charge a 1.25% to 1.75% fee based on your total assets under management.

-Robo-advisors are a cheaper alternative to human advisers.
-Some don’t charge any fees at all while others charge 0.30% and beyond.
+Robo-advisors are a new and cheaper alternative to human advisers.
+Some don’t charge any fees at all, while others charge 0.30% and beyond.

-Before you decide to hire someone, weight the complexities of doing it yourself against the fees and expertise of an adviser or robo-advisor.
+Before you decide to hire someone, weigh the complexities of doing it yourself against the fees and expertise of an adviser or robo-advisor.
 Billionaire investor Warren Buffet recommends investing in low-cost index funds, which is something you can do on your own.

 If you’re looking for expert guidance on how to prepare for your ideal retirement lifestyle, consider hiring a reputable financial adviser.